Sparse bounds for maximal triangle and bilinear spherical averaging operators

+assuming the appropriate continuity estimates.
 Essentially the same arguments will apply to $\lful$, as long as the required $L^p$-improving and continuity estimates are available along with some bounds for the corresponding linearized operator introduced below.
-In particular, this argument also applies obtain sparse bounds for $\bful$.
+In particular, this argument also applies to obtain sparse bounds for $\bful$.

 We recall the single-scale maximal operator

 and observe that